rudbar/python_practicing/README.md

 # python_practicing
-Little exercises that I do to keep myself in shape with programming on python
+Little exercises that I do to keep myself in shape with programming in python